Process for Obtaining a Thai Tourist Visa, Non-B Visa and Work Permit

 Essential Steps for Securing Your Non-B Visa and Work Permit in Thailand

-All teachers wishing to apply for a Non-B Visa and Work Permit have to notarize their bachelor degree certificate then send it to the Thai Embassy in their home country.
-It is highly recommended that you notarize your bachelor’s degree before traveling to Thailand.
+All teachers wishing to apply for a Non-B Visa and Work Permit must notarise their bachelor’s degree certificate and then send it to the Thai Embassy in their home country for legalisation.
+It is highly recommended that you notarise and legalise your bachelor’s degree before travelling to Thailand.
+For assistance with legalising bachelor’s degree certificates issued from the UK, please visit our TEFL Legalisation Guide and receive a £9 discount by using our link.

 There are companies which can complete the process for you.